YashDave7/newsMonkey/README.md

 ## About NewsMonkey
 NewsMonkey is an ultimate news app designed to provide you with instant access to breaking news, current events, and personalized stories.
-Whether you're a news junkie, a casual reader, or someone who wants to stay updated on specific topics, NewsNow has got you covered.
+Whether you're a news junkie, a casual reader, or someone who wants to stay updated on specific topics, NewsMonkey has got you covered.

 ## News Categories:
 1. Business.